 Industrial fuel switching to low carbon alternatives

-BEIS has launched the 3 phase Industrial Fuel Switching competition, which allocates up to £20 million to stimulate early investment in fuel switching processes and technologies, so that a range of technologies are available by 2030 and beyond.
+The 3 phase Industrial Fuel Switching competition allocates funding to stimulate early investment in fuel switching processes and technologies, so that a range of technologies are available by 2030 and beyond.

-In 2016 the UK joined a consortium of nine European countries to co-fund collaborative innovation projects into CCUS called Accelerating CCS Technologies (ACT).
-ACT is a European Research Area Network (ERA-NET) Cofund, which is a tool established by the European Commission under the Horizon 2020 programme for research and innovation.
-The idea behind ERA-NET Cofunds is that European countries should join forces when it comes to funding RD&D and innovation on subjects of high European interest.
+In 2016 the UK joined a consortium of 9 European countries to co-fund collaborative innovation projects into carbon capture, usage and storage (CCUS).
+ACT is a European Research Area Network (ERA-NET) Cofund, a tool established by the European Commission under the Horizon 2020 programme.